determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/overview.rst

 ===============================

-If you'd like to build off of an existing model that already runs on Determined, visit our :doc:`examples </example-solutions/examples>` to see if the model you'd like to train is already available.
+If you'd like to build off of an existing model that already runs on Determined, visit our :ref:`example-solutions` to see if the model you'd like to train is already available.

 ********************
  TensorFlow Support